September is National Preparedness Month

 This involves communicating with your friends and family about what to do if an emergency should strike.
 Where will you gather?
 Where will you shelter in place if necessary?
 If evacuation is necessary, what route will you take?

 Financially, preparedness will include knowing what all of your monthly obligations are, and how you’re paying them.
-Have a plan prepared in advance for what you’re going to do about your regular bills in an emergency, so you have a simple list of steps to follow when circumstances are at their most difficult.
+Have a plan prepared in advance for what you’re going to do about your regular bills in case of an emergency, so you have a simple list of steps to follow when circumstances become difficult.
 Make a list you can follow to pause any automatic payments in the event of an emergency.
 If you’re paying more than the minimum toward any of your debts, reduce those payments for the duration of the emergency, then return to normal, higher payments when the situation has passed.

 Week 2: Build a Kit

 For week two, the focus is on building an emergency kit.
-Download this .pdf Recommended Supplies List from FEMA to get started.
+Check out this basic disaster supplies kit to make sure you are prepared:

 Financially, it’s important to gather your necessary financial documents and keep them in an accessible place in case of a major natural disaster.
 Include vital health information, and a printed contact list (these days, we all have our contacts stored in our phones, but you can’t count on electricity during a disaster, so a printed backup list of the most important numbers is necessary).